 Moroccan restaurants also commonly sell omelettes (due to the French influence) so if I wanted a lighter lunch (or sometimes for breakfast) I would order this.
 A Moroccan omelette is not your average omelette.
 It is a bit spicier and oilier but I loved the taste!
 Make sure to show your translation card so it’s prepared on a clean surface and not served with bread.

-Our lovely riad served me omelettes and yogurt for breakfast instead of the normal gluten-y option, which I so appreciated!
+Our absolutely amazing riad (highly recommend staying there – one of my favorite hotel stays ever) served me omelettes and yogurt for breakfast instead of the normal gluten-y option, which I so appreciated!

 Other naturally gluten free Moroccan foods